 Hardware damage such as bad sectors, missing network cards, etc. can damage the access database file and can further lead to data loss.

-How to Compact and Repair Database in Access Manually?
+How to Repair Corrupt Access Database Manually?

 This is how one can resolve the underlying access database corruption using Access compact and repair.